socketsupply/nat-traversal-spec/SPEC.md

 - `P0` sends `Ping` to `I0` and `I1`.
 - `I0` and `I1` should respond by sending `Pong` to `P0` and the message includes the NAT type and public IP and ephemeral port.
 - `I0` and `I1` also respond by sending a message to `P0` on the `testPort`.
-  - If `P0` receives a message on `testPort` we know that our NAT type is Static
+  - IF `P0` receives a message on `testPort` we know that our NAT type is Static
 - Finally, `P0` must calculate the nat type based on the data collected so far

 ### Receive `Pong`